 4...16 Length of password.
-The range of permitted length for a password depends on
+The range of permitted length for a password depends on the associated <facility>.
+It is available from the test command response, or in the description of parameter <facility>.

 <old password>(str)

 Password specified for the facility.